Chocolate’s and teddy bears on Valentine’s Day aren’t for everyone, an that’s okay.

 When people think of love and romance on Valentine’s Day, it’s so easy to get caught up in the consumerism of it all.
 Soft plush bears, heart-shaped chocolates and candies and greetings cards that convey our deepest of loves.
 When men walk into the stores, merchants and their suppliers must rub their hands with glee.
 To be the best boyfriend or husband, they would tell you, you simply must buy your woman all of these things.
 If you don’t, then you’ve sucked at Valentine’s Day.

 As it was on Friday, Wolfie did spoil me, but he spoilt me in that way that kind of said “well, I had to get you something!”.
-Even if he did spoil me to some exceptionally nice chocolates, some salted caramel Baileys and the traditional dozen red roses, it sucks ass that he felt the need to buy them for me, because of that societal pressure.
+Even if he did spoil me with some exceptionally nice chocolates, some salted caramel Baileys and the traditional dozen red roses, it sucks ass that he felt the need to buy them for me, because of that societal pressure.
 Any time we’ve done the five Love Languages test, ‘receiving gifts’ is always last for me.
 I’d much prefer quality time together, coupled with ‘acts of service’ – helping out around the home, just because!

 Being in a BDSM relationship, one of the biggest struggles that I’ve faced is being romantic for that one damn day.
 Being the one who corrupted the “vanilla” (giggles), one of the biggest struggles I faced was getting Wolfie to understand that the love I had and did was different.
 As our fictional Dominant Christian Grey once put it, I had no interest in “hearts and flowers”.
 Heck, I had little appetite for being wined and dined on Valentine’s Day- though I do have an appreciation for good food!

 This year, I bought Wolfie a bottle of Aberlour 12-year-old single malt whiskey and a bottle of Caroline Herrara’s “Bad Boy” aftershave, along with a new toy or two.
 As it was, I was far too stressed and stinking of blood on Valentine’s Day to actually want to do anything remotely kinky, but the intention was there.
-There is no way to define what romance really is, so why not give him me, all of me, for Valentine’s Day?
+There is no way to define what romance is, so why not give him me, all of me, for Valentine’s Day?
 What bigger and better gift can you possibly give?!

 Too Many Red Roses